 * If you are intrigued while reading, there is also an interesting recommended non-fiction companion piece to the novel.
 In the afterword, the author encourages "anyone interested in the psychology of children captured and adopted by Native American tribes on the frontier [to] read Scott Zesch's book 'The Captured'".

-FCC Member Mike Magdalenski is facilitating this group and will be hosting at his home.
+FCC Member Mike Magdalenski is facilitating this group, and Tracey Stephens will be hosting at her home.
 We'd like to make it both a literary and social evening, so we invite contributions of light refreshments and beverages as well.
 We'll gather at 7:00 with some social time and begin book discussion at 7:30pm.